-Riga’s top attractions form a snapshot of the city’s storied past, from its founding by German crusaders at the beginning of the 13th century to Riga’s reign as the largest city in the Swedish empire 400 years later.
-Riga was part of the Hanseatic League during the Middle Ages, the Russian Empire in the 18th and 19th centuries, and the Soviet Union from 1940-1991.
-Amazingly, evidence of all these historical periods can still be found despite the damage the city sustained during World War II and the subsequent Soviet occupation.
+Riga, Latvia was founded by German crusaders at the beginning of the 13th century.
+It joined the prosperous Hanseatic League during the Middle Ages, and for a time reigned as the largest city in the Swedish.
+The Russian Empire took over control in the 18th and 19th centuries, and then the Soviet Union from 1940-1991.
+Interestingly, evidence of all these historical periods can still be found despite the damage the city sustained during World War II and the subsequent Soviet occupation.
 It’s thanks to this “living illustration of European history“ that Riga was granted UNESCO World Heritage status.
+Here follows a guide to the Riga Old Town architecture.

-Arguably the most stunning architecture in Riga’s Old Town, the House of the Blackheads was built for a guild of unmarried German merchants in 1344.
+The House of the Blackheads was built for a guild of unmarried German merchants in 1344.
 Sadly destroyed during the 1940s, the current building is an exact replica based on the original blueprints.
-It is also the temporary home of Latvia’s president while Riga Castle is being renovated.

-The 800-year-old St Peter’s Church looms behind Town Hall Square, with its spire soaring to 123 meters.
+The 800-year-old St Peter’s Church is tucked behind Town Hall Square, with its spire soaring to 123 meters.
 The view of Riga from the spire’s observation deck cannot be beat!
 (Don’t worry, there’s an elevator.)

 The Town Musicians of Bremen is a story from the Brothers Grimm in which four animals – a donkey, dog, cat, and rooster – look through the window of a cottage and ultimately save it from robbers.
 Here in Riga, the clever animals are peering through the “Iron Curtain.”
 The sculpture, located next to St Peter’s Church, was made in 1990 when Latvia was on the verge of breaking free of the Soviet Union.